Watermark-based Attribution of AI-Generated Content: Experiments

 \subsection{Theoretical vs. Empirical Results}

-The theoretical lower bounds of TDR and TAR of a user are respectively calculated using Theorem~\ref{general_tdr_theorem} and~\ref{general_tar_theorem}, while the theoretical upper bound of FDR is calculated using Theorem~\ref{FDR_theorem}.
+We calculate the theoretical lower bounds of TDR$_i$ and TAR$_i$ of a user respectively using Theorem~\ref{general_tdr_theorem} and~\ref{general_tar_theorem}, while the theoretical upper bound of FDR using Theorem~\ref{FDR_theorem}.
 We estimate $\beta_i$ as the bitwise accuracy between the decoded watermark and $w_i$ averaged among the testing AI-generated images, and estimate $\gamma$ using the fraction of bits in the decoded watermarks that are 1 among the non-AI-generated images.
-Figure~\ref{theoretical empirical gap} shows the average theoretical vs. empirical TDR/TAR, and theoretical vs. empirical FDR, when no post-processing or JPEG with $Q=90$ is applied.
+Figure~\ref{theoretical empirical gap no} shows the average theoretical vs. empirical TDR/TAR, and theoretical vs. empirical FDR, when no post-processing is applied (Figure~\ref{theoretical empirical gap yes} in the Appendix shows the results when JPEG with $Q=90$ is applied).
 The results show that our theoretical lower bounds of TDR and TAR match with empirical results well, which indicates that our derived lower bounds are tight.
 The theoretical upper bound of FDR is notably higher than the empirical FDR.
-This is because some bits may have larger probabilities to be 1 or 0 in the experiments, but our theoretical analysis treats bits equally, leading to a loose upper bound of FDR.
+This is because some bits may have larger probabilities to be 1 or 0 in the experiments, as shown in Figure~\ref{fig:bit distribution} in the Appendix, but our theoretical analysis treats the bits equally, leading to a loose upper bound of FDR.

-\myparatight{Theoretical results when there are 100 million users} Due to limited computational resources, we cannot empirically evaluate detection and attribution performance for 100 million users.
-Instead, we show theoretical results on 100 million users in Table~\ref{100M user}, assuming $\beta_i = 0.99$, $\underline{\alpha_i} = 0.2$, $\gamma = 0.05$, and $\overline{\alpha_i} = 0.8$.
+\myparatight{Theoretical results when there are 100 millions users} Due to limited computational resources, we show theoretical results on 100 million users in Table~\ref{100M user} in the Appendix, assuming $\beta_i = 0.99$, $\underline{\alpha_i} = 0.2$, $\gamma = 0.05$, and $\overline{\alpha_i} = 0.8$.
 We notice that TDR and TAR remain very close to 1.